aayushdhiman/c-filesystem/README.md

 # FUSE File System

 Created a FUSE file system for a systems class.
+Although the extra credit tests tend to crash the virtual machine we were programming on, the basic functionality of the file system is complete.
+Written by both me and a partner, Alexander Malakov.

 Completed 12/11/2022.